christian-cleberg/cleberg.net/content/blog/2022-06-01-ditching-cloudflare.md

 registrar and DNS manager.
 I was able to easily transfer my domains over rapidly, with only one domain taking more than 15-30 minutes to propagate.

-I do still have two domains sitting at Cloudflare for the moment while I decide if they're worth the higher rates (one domain is 30€ and the other is 45€).
+~~I do still have two domains sitting at Cloudflare for the moment while I decide if they're worth the higher rates (one domain is 30€ and the other is 45€).~~

+> **Update (2022.06.03)**: I ended up transferring my final two domains over to
+> Njalla, clearing my Cloudflare account of personal data, and deleting the
+> Cloudflare account entirely. *I actually feel relieved to have moved on to a
+> provider I trust.*

 ## DNS